-Wirathu has just finished a sermon at the sprawling Masoeyein monastery — home to more than 2,500 monks — he heads in Mandalay.
+Wirathu has just finished a sermon at the sprawling Masoeyein monastery—home to more than 2,500 monks—he heads in Mandalay, the country's second-largest city.
 Hundreds of men clad in orange and maroon robes walk the grounds, their occasional chanting reverberating around the small, wood-paneled room that serves as Wirathu's office.
 Just outside the door, several monks gather to read a large collection of newspapers.
 Apparently, Ashin Wirathu understands the power of the press.

 In fact, when I meet him in late August, he is already well-versed in dealing with the international media.
 Though supposedly a tough interview to get, nearly every journalist I know who has tried to speak to Wirathu has succeeded.
 A local fixer, hesitant to promise he could arrange an interview, was able to secure one for VICE News in a single day.
 As I leave Wirathu’s office and walk past the mass of monks reading the papers, another journalist makes her way inside.